Kim-Taehyeon/ALSASA_project/README.md

 **1.Communication**

-*CHATTING ROOM for part-timer screen(ALSASA)*
+*<CHATTING ROOM for part-timer screen(ALSASA)>*

-*- The store manager invites all the part-time staff members to a group chat.
+*- The store manager invites all the part-time staff members to a group chat.*
-- You can have a personal chat between the store manager and the part-time, part-time and part-time students.*
+*- You can have a personal chat between the store manager and the part-time, part-time and part-time students.*

 <img width="297" alt="default" src="https://user-images.githubusercontent.com/29946480/42126261-3af74cb4-7cc0-11e8-8afc-36f67cb8332f.PNG">

-*NOTICE for part-timer screen(ALSASA)*
+*<NOTICE for part-timer screen(ALSASA)>*

 *- When the manager announces the announcement, part-time-students can check first as soon as they enter the APP*